AdlanSADOU/instanced-renderer/README.md

 Please keep in mind that this is work in progress.
 Thus, code structure will change frequently and new functionnality will be added as I learn.
-I will refactor the code base on each milestone.

 ## Sources: